Skakiz/Alfred-Home-assistant-workflow/README.md

 Alfred 2 or higher

 ## Setup
 You have to provide two settings via alfred command.
-Just type;
+Just type:

 _haurl - followed by the address to the home assistant.
 IE, https://myurl.dnsduck.org:8123.
 This is stored in the Mach keychain.

 _hapassword - followed bt the API password.
 This is stored in the Mac keychain.

 ## Comands
 hal - Home assistant lights

-haa - Home assistant autmations has - Home assistant sensors had - Home assistant devices
+haa - Home assistant autmations

+has - Home assistant sensors

+had - Home assistant devices